openrewrite/rewrite-docs/reference/recipes/java/migrate/maven/updatemavenprojectpropertyjavaversion.md

 ```
 {% endcode %}

-Now that `com.yourorg.UpdateMavenProjectPropertyJavaVersionExample` has been defined activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.23.0 in your build file:
+Now that `com.yourorg.UpdateMavenProjectPropertyJavaVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-migrate-java:2.24.0 in your build file:
 {% tabs %}

 {% tab title="Maven" %}